Al Morrison on Cathedral Cove

 Looks to be a win-win.

-Far from putting the at , such commercial activity on public conservation land strengthens the protection of conservation values in practical ways.
+Far from putting the environment at risk, such commercial activity on public conservation land strengthens the protection of conservation values in practical ways.
 By enabling responsible local businesses to flourish we encourage more people to experience our unique public spaces.
 And that makes conservation more relevant and increases the value that people see in it. …

 Conservation is not about shutting the gate and throwing away the key – it is about getting people, including business, engaged with the natural environment that is so critical to their prosperity.